Import the SqlServer module.

 1. Log in to the client using the <domain>\dbuser account.

-2. Launch PowerShell on the client computer and run the Encrypt_Column_Named_Password.ps1 script (below).
+2. Launch PowerShell and run the Encrypt_Column_Named_Password.ps1 script (below).

 # Import the SqlServer module.